Reserve Bank chairman says high senior staff turnover 'unfortunate but normal' - NZ Herald

 AdvertisementAdvertise with NZME.

 "The Reserve Bank is going through a change process designed to provide it with the capability it needs for its current and anticipated future operations.
-I have complete confidence in the Governor's leadership of this change process," Quigley, the vice-chancellor of University of Waikato, said.
+I have complete confidence in the governor's leadership of this change process," Quigley, the vice-chancellor of the University of Waikato, said.

 Quigley said he and deputy chair Tania Simpson had been involved in the interview process for assistant governor roles.